tclssg/tclssg/README.md

     │   ├── article.thtml
     │   └── bootstrap.thtml
     │
-    └── website.conf <-- Configurating file.
+    └── website.conf <-- Configuration file.

 Once you've initialized your website project with `init` you can customize it by specifying general and per-page settings.
 Specify its general settings by setting variables in `website.conf` and the per-page settings by setting variables in the individual page files.
+Those are two different sets of variables.

 Website settings
 ----------------